verida/documentation/docs/single-sign-on-sdk/sso-authentication-server.md

 When a Verida Account authenticates, it can designate an `authenticate` requst to be linked to a particular device by specifying the `deviceId` in the request.

 This allows a specific device to be linked to a refresh token.
 A call to `/auth/invalidateDeviceId` can be used to invalidate any refresh tokens linked to the specified `deviceId`.
-This allows the Verida Vault to remotely log out an application that previously logged in.
+This allows the Verida Wallet to remotely log out an application that previously logged in.

 Note: This only invalidates the refresh token.
 The access token will remain valid until it expires.
 It's for this reason that access tokens are configured to have a short expiry (5 minutes by default).
 CouchDB does not support manually invalidating access tokens, so we have to take this timeout approach to invalidation.